-- You can toggle between playing the DVD and pausing the DVD by pushing the SELECT button (if equipped). - DVD Play Options Selecting the DVD Play Options will display the following:
+- You can toggle between playing the DVD and pausing the DVD by pushing the SELECT button (if equipped). - DVD Play Options Selecting the DVD Play Options will display the following: - Subtitle Repeatedly pushing SELECT will switch subtitles to different subtitle languages that are available on the disc (if equipped). - Audio Stream Repeatedly pushing SELECT will switch to different audio languages (if supported on the disc) (if equipped).

-- Subtitle Repeatedly pressing SELECT will switch subtitles to different subtitle languages that are available on the disc (if equipped). - Audio Stream Repeatedly pressing SELECT will switch to different audio languages (if supported on the disc) (if equipped). - Angle Repeatedly pressing SELECT will change the viewing angle if supported by the DVD disc (if equipped).
+• Angle - Repeatedly pushing SELECT will change the viewing angle if supported by the DVD disc (if equipped).

-- The available selections for each of the above entries varies depending upon the disc. - These selections can only be made while playing a DVD. - VESTM Power Allows you to turn VESTM ON and OFF (if equipped).
+- The available selections for each of the above entries varies depending upon the disc. - These selections can only be made while playing a DVD. - Power Allows you to turn the power ON and OFF (if equipped). - Lock Locks out rear remote controls (if equipped). - CH1/CH2 Allows the user to change the mode of either the IR1 or IR2 wireless headphones by pushing the AUDIO/SELECT button (if equipped).

-- VESTM Lock Locks out rear VESTM remote controls (if equipped). - VESTM CH1/CH2 Allows the user to change the mode of either the IR1 or IR2 wireless headphones by pressing the AUDIO/SELECT button (if equipped). - Set Home Clock Pressing the SELECT button allows you to set the clock.
-Turn the TUNE/SCROLL control knob to adjust the hours and then press and turn the TUNE/SCROLL control knob to adjust the minutes.
-Press the TUNE/SCROLL control knob again to save changes. - Player Defaults Selecting this item will allow the user to scroll through the following items and set defaults according to customer preference.
+- Set Home Clock Pushing the SELECT button allows you to set the clock.
+Turn the TUNE/SCROLL control knob to adjust the hours and then push and turn the TUNE/SCROLL control knob to adjust the minutes.
+Push the TUNE/SCROLL control knob again to save changes. - Player Defaults Selecting this item will allow the user to scroll through the following items and set defaults according to customer preference.